roadwarriorslive/Pipulate/README.md

 That being said, I'm pretty certain Pipulate will become a preferred method of accessing these very same services through their APIs, because who doesn't want to conduct this kind of investigation directly from a spreadsheet if they can?
-This unification-under-spreadsheet approach "feels right" [because it is right.](https://docs.google.com/presentation/d/10lr_d1uyLMOnWsMzbenKiPlFE5-BIt9bxVucw7O4GSI/edit?usp=sharing)
+This unification-under-spreadsheet approach "feels right"
+<a target="_blank" href="https://docs.google.com/presentation/d/10lr_d1uyLMOnWsMzbenKiPlFE5-BIt9bxVucw7O4GSI/edit?usp=sharing">because it is right</a>.

 ## Here's How It Works